aallam/aallam.github.io/_posts/2016-07-10-debconf-in-debian-packages.md

 Choices: choice1, choice2
 Default: choice1
 _Description: A short description here
- A longer description here about the quastion.
+ A longer description here about the question.
 {% endhighlight %}

-* Create debian/config file (`packagename/somthing` is the same as in `debian/templates`):
+* Create debian/config file (`packagename/something` is the same as in `debian/templates`):

 {% highlight sh %}
 #!/bin/sh